mwallraf/ZenPacks.TwoNMS.Rancid/README.md

 It is possible to run zenrancid via command-line for all devices or for a single device:

-   zenrancid run --device=<my device>
+      zenrancid run --device=MYDEVICE

-<h3 id="modeler">Rancid modeler</h3>
+(MYDEVICE should exist in Zenoss)

+## Rancid modeler

 The modeler will check if new config versions or SVN revisions are available.
 Each revision will be visible as a device os component called "Rancid Revision"

-<h3 id="zproperties">zProperties</h3>
+To run the modeler for a single device, this could be useful after running zenrancid for a single device:

+      zenmodeler run --device=MYDEVICE

+(MYDEVICE should exist in Zenoss)

+## Rancid zProperties

-A few zRancid properties are created when the ZenPack is installed. zRancid properties are used to define if a device will be added to Rancid, what Rancid device type it should be, what group is created and the username + password.
+A few new zProperties are created when the ZenPack is installed. zRancid properties are used to indicate if a device will be added to Rancid, what Rancid device type it should be, what group is created and the username + password.

-* zRancidGroup =
-* zRancidType =
+> * zRancidIgnore = Indicates if the device should be included in Rancid or not
+> * zRancidGroup = The Rancid group that the device belongs to, each group means a different directory in Rancid
+> * zRancidDeviceType = The Rancid device type (ex. cisco, f5, netscreen)
-* zRancidUser =
+> * zRancidUser = The default username used to login to a device
-* zRancidPassword =
+> * zRancidPassword = The default password for the username
-* zRancidEnablePassword =
+> * zRancidEnablePassword = The enable password if needed
-* zRancidViewer =
-* zRancidSSH =

-<h2 id="configuration">Configuration</h2>
+> * zRancidViewerPath = if you have ane external SVN viewer installed (ex.
+ViewVC) then you can put a link to the URL here, this link will be used in the Rancid Revision device components.
+This path accepts the parameters: %device% %group% %id% %type%
+> * zRancidSSH = Indicates that SSH should be used as login method, otherwise telnet will be used

+# Configuration files

-Although this ZenPack runs "out of the box" and all configuration files are being overwritten each time zenrancid is started, it is possible to define your own custom Rancid settings.
+This ZenPack runs "out of the box" so no configuration changes have to be made.
-All these configurations files are available in $ZENHOME/rancid/etc
+However it is possible to change to the default Rancid configuration files which are stored in $ZENHOME/rancid/etc

-<h3 id="configzenrancid">zenrancid daemon config</h3>
+## zenrancid daemon config

 This is the default zenrancid daemon config file and is available in $ZENHOME/etc/zenrancid.conf Usually you won't have to make any changes here except if you want to update the time and frequency when zenrancid should start.
-It's a typical zenoss config, the most important rancid parameters are:

-* rancid_starttime =
-* rancid_cycletime =

-<h3 id="configrancid">rancid.conf</h3>
+> * starttime 02:00 = the time when the zenrancid daemon should start the first time, by default 02:00am
+> * cycletime 86400 = the frequency when the zenrancid daemon starts, by default every 24 hours

+## rancid.conf

-This is the default configuration file used by Rancid.
-This file is auto-generated and over-written each time zenrancid runs!
+This is the default configuration file used by Rancid and can be found in $ZENHOME/rancid/etc.
+This file is auto-generated and over-written each time zenrancid runs.
-If you want to make customized changes then create a new file called $ZENHOME/rancid/etc/rancid-custom.conf All settings in this custom file will override the standard settings.
+You can override the generated file by creating a new file called $ZENHOME/rancid/etc/rancid-custom.conf All settings in this custom file will override the standard settings.

-<h3 id="configcloginrc">cloginrc</h3>

-<h3 id="configrouterdb">router.db</h3>

-<h2 id="caveats">Caveats</h2>
+## .cloginrc

+This is the default device authentication file used by Rancid and can be found in the zenoss user home folder.
+This file is auto-generated and over-written each time zenrancid runs.
+You can override the generated file by creating a new file called $ZENHOME/rancid/etc/cloginrc-custom All settings in this custom file will override the standard settings.

+## router.db

+The router.db files contain a list of all the devices that should be included in Rancid.
+Each device group has its own router.db file.
+These files are generated automatically from Zenoss by disabling the "zRancidIgnore" property and configuring the "zRancidGroup" property.
+This is done each time the zenrancid daemon runs.

+If you want to include devices to Rancid which are not managed in Zenoss then you need to create your own router.db files using the same folder structure as Rancid uses.
+This has to be done in the folder $ZENHOME/rancid/etc/customdb/

+For example if you have a folder structure $ZENHOME/rancid/var/Switches/router.db then you'll need to create the following file : $ZENHOME/rancid/etc/customdb/Switches/router.db

+# Caveats

-* Special characters in passwords may need to be escaped (ex. *, ^, ..)
+   - Special characters in passwords may need to be escaped (ex. *, ^, ..)

-<h2 id="todo">TODO</h2>

-<h2 id="contact">Contact & Links</h2>
+   - the first time it may take two runs of "zenrancid" before you will start seeing configs, the first time only the SVN folder structure is built
+   - you have to wait for the next run of "zenmodeler" before config revisions will be visible as component

+# TODO

+# Contact & Links